 The Nobsound T3 MM phono preamp is designed for moving magnet (MM) home turntable record players and converts phono signals to line-level signals.
 It’s compact in size and has an aluminum case to prevent vibrations and electromagnetic interference.

-It has been manufactured with pure copper GND and gold-plated RCA terminals, low-noise integrated circuits and high-quality components to remove low-frequency noise.
-The result is clear sound quality and enhanced listening experience for home audio systems.
+It has been manufactured with pure copper GND and gold-plated RCA terminals, low-noise integrated circuits, and high-quality components to remove low-frequency noise.
+The result is clear sound quality and an enhanced listening experience for home audio systems.

 In keeping with the Nobsound philosophy, the T3 MM is also affordable, which means you will have more money left over to expand your record collection.